Delta Conservancy Board Meetings

 Board Meeting Recordings

-The November 16, 2022 Board meeting recording is available on our YouTube channel.
+Recordings of past Board meetings are available on our YouTube channel.

 The Department of Water Resources (DWR) undertook the “Your Delta, Your Voice” survey to gather input from disadvantaged community members who live or work in the Delta.
 The survey was available online from September 30 through December 11, 2020.
 DWR arranged for Ag Innovations to lead survey development and outreach.
 They were supported by numerous partners and agency staff.